ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/navigation2_with_ground_consistency_layer/navigation2_with_ground_consistency_layer.md

 While ground segmentation is traditionally used to filter out ground points from costmaps, we can instead use ground points in our decision-making process to implement an evidence accumulation and height-based classification system.
 This approach creates more accurate and stable costmaps in outdoor challenging environments.

+For more details on GSeg3D, see the [paper](https://doi.org/10.1109/ICRCV67407.2025.11349133) and the [presentation slides](https://github.com/dfki-ric/ground_segmentation/blob/master/docs/ICRCV_Lodhi.pdf).

 ## Ground Consistency Layer

 Ground Consistency is a costmap layer that leverages ground segmentation to create more reliable occupancy estimates for navigation in